systemd/mkosi/mkosi/resources/mkosi.md

 Any distribution that packages `dnf` may be used to build images for any of the rpm-based distributions.
 Any distro that packages `pacman` may be used to build *Arch Linux* images.
 Any distribution that packages `zypper` may be used to build *openSUSE* images.
-Other distributions and build automation tools for embedded Linux systems such as Buildroot, OpenEmbedded and Yocto Project may be used by selecting the `none` distribution, and populating the rootfs via a combination of base trees, skeleton trees, and prepare scripts.
+Other distributions and build automation tools for embedded Linux systems such as Buildroot, OpenEmbedded and Yocto Project may be used by selecting the `custom` distribution, and populating the rootfs via a combination of base trees, skeleton trees, and prepare scripts.

 Currently, *Fedora Linux* packages all relevant tools as of Fedora 28.